 Palmer served on four different state commissions on behalf of three different Governors.
 He was appointed to the Welfare Reform Commission by Governor Fob James.
 He also served as an advisor to Governor James’ Aerospace, Science and Technology Task Force.
 He was appointed to the Task Force to Strengthen Alabama Families and the Alabama Commission on Improving State Government by former Governor Robert Bentley.

 In 2014, he was elected to the 114th Congress, having never served in office before.
 In 2016, the people of the Sixth District voted to give Palmer the opportunity to serve a second term.
 He won with 75% of the vote, more than any other federal candidate running in Alabama.
 Palmer is focused on paying down the national debt by cutting spending; regulatory reform by reducing the number and expense of federal regulations; lowering energy costs and spurring economic growth and job creation by accessing America’s vast energy resources; and replacing Obamacare with a health care plan that puts people back in charge of their health care decisions which will truly make health care affordable and available; and protecting life in all its forms.
 Palmer serves on the Oversight and Government Reform Committee and serves as the Chairman of the Intergovernmental Affairs Subcommittee.
-He also serves on the Budget Committee.
-He is the Vice Chairman and representative for Alabama, Georgia and South Carolina on the Republican Policy Committee.
+He also serves on the Budget Committee and the Committee on Science, Space and Technology.
 Palmer is a member of the Republican Study Committee and it’s Steering Committee.
-He is also a member of The Freedom Caucus.
+He is also a member of the Republican Study Committee, the Freedom Caucus and the Sportsman’s Caucus.

 Palmer has been a member of The Rotary Club of Birmingham since 1993, and he is a Paul Harris Fellow.
 He holds an Honorary Doctorate from the University of Mobile.
 He and his wife Ann live in Hoover, Alabama where they attend Briarwood Presbyterian Church in Birmingham, Alabama.
 They have three children – Claire, Kathleen and Rob.